8 Emotional Self Care Ideas That Help When Life Gets Hard

 1) Maintain boundaries

 It is easy for someone’s emotions to have an impact on your own, and it may get to the point where you can’t distinguish your own feelings.
 People who are natural empaths are especially prone to absorbing emotions from those around them – and it can be very draining.

-Just imagine a situation: you and your colleagues hear gossips that your company is planning layoffs.
-No one knows who is going to get fired yet, but your colleagues start to freak out, others become angry or defensive and the situation gets out of control pretty quickly – an office tension explodes with a ton of different reactions.
+Just imagine this situation: you and your colleagues hear gossips that your company is planning layoffs.
+No one knows who is going to get fired yet, but your colleagues are starting to freak out, others become angry or defensive and the situation gets out of control.
+Office tension explodes with a ton of different reactions.
 Now, if you allow all of those outside emotions to enter your head, it may become just… unbearable!

 To nurture your emotional self care, you need to set healthy boundaries with the people around you, and never let their emotions become your own.
 This allows you to take care of yourself and fulfill your needs before the rest of the world.

 Emotional self care is all about fully experiencing and processing your emotions, so when times are hard, again – it may be best to get a little selfish and place yourself above others.
 Why?
 Because you simply need time to be with yourself and your feelings, so they can pass.

 You may feel obliged to say yes to everyone, or take care of other people out of the habit, but always remember that your mental health takes precedence.
 Learn to say no, only spend time with people you are comfortable with, and once you understand your core values, never make an exception for anyone else!
 Trust me, you can’t be there for others if you can’t offer emotion self care for YOU first.